Xilinx/Xilinx_Base_Runtime/README.md

 ## Install XRT and Shell

-This project can help you to install XRT and Shell on your host with these unified docker images.
-You do NOT need to worry about mis-match XRT and Shell and installing XRT and flashing card with one command by using install.sh and providing three parameters: platform, version and OS version.
-Besides, you can decide to install XRT only or flash Shell only or both together.
-But at least one option and please be aware that XRT should be installed before installing Shell.
+This project will help to install XRT and Shell on the host machine with the above unified docker images.
+A single command (install.sh) with three parameters: platform, XRT and OS version can be used to install the XRT, Shell as well as Flash the card.
+Besides, you can even decide whether to install XRT only/flash card only/do both.

+> Note: XRT should be installed before installing Shell.

 The figure shows how installing XRT and Shell is been done.
-With the specified platform, version and OS version, we can copy correspoding XRT and Shell installation packages from docker container to host /tmp directory.
+With the specified platform, version and OS version, the project copies correspoding XRT and Shell installation packages from docker container to host /tmp directory.
+Then it installs XRT and Shell and flashes the card automatically.

 ![Install XRT and Shell](doc/install_xrt_shell.png)